searabbitx/haze/README.md

 # Haze
-A point-and-shoot web fuzzer to quickly identify crashes and weird behaviours.
+An easy to use point-and-shoot web fuzzer to quickly identify crashes and weird behaviours.

 It's purpose is to point your attention to parameters, headers etc. which may prove to be vulnerable upon further analysis.